Published on Feb 9, 2025

 If a school is an academic reach, ensure you are also tracking your academic eligibility and that you will be an initial qualifier depending on the program’s division (ie. NCAA DI, DII, or NAIA).

-An athletic reach school is a program that tends to recruit student-athletes competing and succeeding at a much higher level than your currently competing at – or will be competing at in the near future.
-Perhaps, you compete only regionally and the other recruits for the school are nationally ranked, or your current times, stats, or rankings are well below those for the team’s roster of student-athletes.
+An athletic reach school is a program that tends to recruit student-athletes competing and succeeding at a much higher level than you’re currently competing at – or will be competing at in the near future.
+Perhaps, you compete only regionally and the top recruits for the school are nationally ranked, or your current times, stats, or rankings are well below those for the team’s roster of student-athletes.

 Be sure to ask yourself… are you getting seen live by coaches at that level?
 If you’re not getting seen, are you sending videos, connecting over social media, sending emails, and filling out questionnaires?

-Even if a school is on your academic best-fit list, don’t assume you have your NCAA or NAIA academic eligibility in the bag either!
+Even if a school is on your academic best fit list, don’t assume you have your NCAA or NAIA academic eligibility in the bag either!

 An athletic best-fit school is where you are considered among the top three to five recruits for your class at that particular college program.
 You are likely to get a good amount of playing time off the bat (depending on the sport).
 The coach may offer athletic financial aid if it is available, and you have been personally invited by the coaches for an on-campus visit.